TRUCEN

 Participatory Action Research (PAR) strategies involve the participants as co-researchers.
-Unlike the top-down – researcher as one with the knowledge – in this method, the participant is seen as a contributor to the research process.
+Unlike the top-down model—researcher as the one with the knowledge—in this method, the participant is seen as a contributor to the research process.

 PAR is collaborative, critical, participatory, and developmental.
 It: